MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 #### Device Attestation and Authorization

 1. In order to enable FFS, the product (PIC32MZ-W1 / WFI32E01 development board) should be registered at [FFS product registration](https://developer.amazon.com/frustration-free-setup/console/v2/onboard/request-device-registration)
-2. The successful registration would provide a unique Product Type ID, Product ID and a DSS public key.
+2. The successful registration will provide a unique Product Type ID, Product ID and a DSS public key.
 Save the DSS public key in a file *device_type_pubkey.pem*
 <p align="center"><img width="480" src="Docs/ffs-dev-registration-dss-pubKey.png">
 </p>

-3. The successful registration would enable generation of device specific certificates and keys
+3. Using these information, device specific certificates and keys can be generated.
-4. The FFS setup provides, [Device Attestation Key(DAK)](https://developer.amazon.com/frustration-free-setup/console/v2/manage-daks) which acts as Provisionee's Certificate Authority.
+4. The Amazon FFS setup provides, [Device Attestation Key(DAK)](https://developer.amazon.com/frustration-free-setup/console/v2/manage-daks) which acts as Provisionee's Certificate Authority.
 5. The DAK generates certificate signing request and private key pair, the csr(certificate signing request) will be signed by Amazon.
 6. In the next process, the Device Hardware Authentication (DHA) material is generated which will be signed by DAK.
 7. The signed DHA certificate and private key are flashed into the Non Volatile Memory (NVM) of the device.